HireeApp/hiree-landing/en/index.md

     icon: fruits
   show: true
 about:
-  title: By downloading hiree you support the recruitment revolution
+  title: By using hiree you support the recruitment revolution
   paragraphs:
   - text: When creating hiree, we came to the conclusion that nothing has changed <strong>in recruitment in the past 100 years</strong>.
 We have entered the digital age, but we are still dealing with advertising columns and newspaper-style job ads – the only difference is it’s online.
   - text: "<strong>The recruitment methods tend to favor quantity over quality</strong> and the job interview experience is rough and unpleasant.
 Nobody pays you for the time spent in the recruitment process. <strong>You are often judged by the looks of your resume</strong> rather than by your qualifications, skills and experience. <strong>Resumes have become colorful gimmicks</strong> showcasing creativity and ingenuity."